leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/face/intersect_boolean.rst

    .. warning::

-      A threshold approaching size of faces may cause very slow calculation, in general keep this value small.
+      A threshold approaching the size of faces may cause very slow calculation, in general keep this value small.